 To double the duration of any note in an xtuplet, add the character D to the symbol for that note.
 This will decrease the expected number of notes in the xtuplet by one.
-To add a dot to the doubled note (as Bach sometimes did), use F instead of D.
+To add a dot to the doubled note (as Bach sometimes did), use F instead of D. To add a dot to one note and an extra flag to the next, include d in the note symbol, after the x if it's the first note of the xtuplet as noted above.

-As an example, an ascending quarter-note triplet scale would be notated c44x3 d e f4x3 g a b4x3 c d ...
+As an example, an ascending quarter-note triplet scale would be notated $c44x3 \ d \ e \ f4x3 \ g \ a \ b4x3 \ c \ d \ \dots$